Fort Worth Sprinkler Repair

 happens naturally due to soil compaction, people walking around, and general lawn

 maintenance.
-The reason these things are problems is because water will not be evenly
+The reason these things are problems is that water will not be evenly

 distributed or even be able to make it where it needs to go.
 This will cause brown spots, runoff,